 Due in particular to the volatility in the price of bitcoin, we expect our early adoption of ASU 2023-08 to increase the volatility of our financial results and it could significantly affect the carrying value of our bitcoin on our balance sheet.
-As of the date of the current report on Form 8-K to which this supplement is filed as an Exhibit, we held an aggregate 828 bitcoins, which we acquired for \$57.0 million, inclusive of fees and expenses, compared to a carrying of no digital assets at March 31, 2024 and \$62.9 million in cash and cash equivalents.
+As of June 6, 2024, we held an aggregate 828 bitcoins, which we acquired for \$57.0 million, inclusive of fees and expenses, compared to a carrying of no digital assets at March 31, 2024 and \$62.9 million in cash and cash equivalents.